sysfce2/python-pkgconfig/README.rst

     :target: https://github.com/matze/pkgconfig/actions/workflows/ci.yml

-``pkgconfig`` is a Python module to interface with the ``pkg-config`` command line tool for Python 3.9+.
+``pkgconfig`` is a Python module to interface with the ``pkg-config`` command-line tool for Python 3.9+.

 It can be used to